This Eid al-Adha, the new rules for hajj have left many frustrated

 Others have complained that the toilets are subpar, there's a lack of drinking water and a lack of English-speaking guides to show the way.
 And the overwhelming majority of those unhappy with their hajj experience are pointing the finger at Motawif, Saudi Arabia's Ministry of Hajj and Umrah and the government itself.

-He admits that things could be going better.
-But he's also witnessed members of the Ministry of Hajj and Umrah making their rounds collecting feedback.

-"They're engaging and receptive.
-That legitimately surprised me," Shibly said.
-"I think I'd have a different view if it wasn't for that."

-Ghanem is less optimistic.
-This year would have been his first hajj.
-He's still fighting to get his money back from this year's attempt and is unsure if he wants to risked tens of thousands of dollars again next year.
+Ghanem said this year's experience left him feeling less than optimistic about the future.
+This would have been his first hajj.
+He's still fighting to get his money back from his attempt to make the trip this year and is unsure if he wants to risked tens of thousands of dollars again next year.

 As a dual citizen, he and his wife can try and attend next year's hajj through the Egyptian government.
 He tried to go through them before going through the United States in June, but was told he wasn't selected.
 But at least they were transparent, Ghanem said, which keeps his expectations grounded.

-Note: Editor's note: The original version of this story included quotes from a source who has proven to be unreliable.
-Those quotes have been removed.